top of page

 Haukeland pushed back hard again the findings.

-A statement by the institution claimed that out of the 15 "unreported" trials, 10 studies had never started up.
+A statement by the institution claimed that out of the 15 "unreported" trials, 10 studies had never started up, or were terminated early.
+(Haukeland did not differentiate between cancelled and terminated trials, which is somewhat concerning.)
 Only 1 trial remained genuinely unreported, the institution said.

 (Another 3 trials had published results, but because Haukeland declined to share their data with us, we cannot determine whether these results had been published before or after we ran our searches.)